 Logan Lake Discover Our Nature.
 Logan Lake is a winter recreational centre.
 It hosts the annual Western Canada Cup Pond Hockey Tournament, Speed Skating Championships, nighttime cross country skiing, a Winter Carnival and snowmobiling.

-It also boasts Left Field Cider where you can buy fresh apple cider and enjoy picnic on Mamette Lake.
+It also boasts Left Field Cider where you can buy fresh apple cider and enjoy a picnic on Mamette Lake.

 Highland Valley Copper Mine supports the community and the Logan Lake Visitor Centre is one of the most unique visitor centres in the province!
 It's situated inside a 195B Bucyrus Erie mining shovel with a 13 cubic metre bucket, parked next to a 235 ton haulage truck.
 How cool is that!

 Lytton - Where the Two Great Rivers Meet.
 Lytton is Canada's Hot Spot and nestled in the beauful Fraser Canyon where the Thompson River and Fraser River converge.
-Lytton's Visitor Centre is a hub of activity to learn about its history of Gold Panning, the building of the Canada's railways and First Nations and their love of the rivers and salmon fishing which is celebrated during the Lytton River Festival.
+Lytton's Visitor Centre is a hub of activity to learn about its history of Gold Panning, the building of Canada's railways, and First Nations and their love of the rivers and salmon fishing which is celebrated during the Lytton River Festival.

 Lytton is also home to KUMSHEEN Rafting Resort.

 The City of Merritt is The Country Music Capital of Canada.

 The Coquihalla BC Visitor Center is a full service large visitor centre offering brochures, pamphlets, maps, refreshments and snacks as well as facilities.
 It is situated where the Coquihalla Highway and The Connector meet.